 The Four Sisters Mountain (also known as Siguniang Shan) Scenic Area is situated in Xiaojin County of A’ba Prefecture in Sichuan Province of China.
-The area is reputed to be the “Queen of Mountains in Sichuan” and “The Oriental Alps” because of its beautiful landscape and exquisite scenery.
+The area is reputed to be the “Queen of Mountains in Sichuan” and “The Oriental Alps” because of the beautiful mountain landscape and exquisite snow peaks scenery.
 The Four Sisters Mountain Scenic Area consists of Mt Siguniang, Mt Balang, and 3 main valleys – Haizi Gou, Changping Gou, Shuangqiao Gou.

-The other three lower peaks are regular mountaineering destinations through all seasons.
-Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山; literally: "peak of the oldest sister", 5038m) is a trekking peak.
-ErFeng (四姑娘山二峰 or 二姑娘山; literally: "peak of the second sister", 5276 m) is also a trekking peak but more challenging and tougher than DaFeng with steeper rock formation nearer to the top.
-SanFeng (四姑娘山三峰 or 三姑娘山; literally: "peak of the third sister", 5355m) has a fixed rope section near the peak and require rock scrambling for the summit section.
+The other three lower peaks DaFeng, ErFeng and SanFeng are regular mountaineering destinations through all seasons.
+Mt Siguniang DaFeng (四姑娘山大峰 or 大姑娘山.
+Literally "peak of the oldest sister") and ErFeng (四姑娘山二峰 or 二姑娘山.
+Literally "peak of the second sister") are trekking peaks.
+ErFeng is more challenging and tougher than DaFeng with steeper rock formation nearer to the top.
+SanFeng (四姑娘山三峰 or 三姑娘山.
+Literally "peak of the third sister") has a fixed rope section near the peak and require rock scrambling for the summit section.

 About The Climb

-The climate in the high mountain region in southwest Sichuan, mainly the Aba Tibetan Autonomous region depends on the altitude.
-The climate is alpine and even arctic in the highest peaks.
+The climate in Mt Siguniang area can be drastically different in the high peaks and valleys.
+In the high peaks the climate is constantly alpine and even arctic all year round.
 In the valleys, the dry season and the rainy season are obvious.
-May to September is the wet season, and October to April is the dry season.
+April to September is the wet season.
+October to March is the dry season.

-The best time to climb Mt Siguniang is during the autumn and winter season from September to January.
+The best time to climb Mt Siguniang is in autumn and winter from September to January.
 Mid October when the leaves change colour to the autumn hue of red, brown, orange and yellow is the best time to visit.

 Equipment and Gear

 You will need thermal base layers, a fleece jacket and an outer shell jacket.
 When at the base camp, after sundown and during the summit trek, a down jacket will help keep you warm.
 A down sleeping bag is also needed and provided.